A Guide to Regression Analysis with Time Series Data

 Regression is a statistical technique you use to explore and model the relationship between a dependent variable (the response variable) and one or more independent variables (the predictor or explanatory variables).

-Like time series data, you’ll find regression analysis in many fields, including economics, finance, social sciences, engineering, and more, to understand the underlying relationships between variables and to make predictions based on those relationships.
+Like time series data, you’ll find regression analysis in many fields, including economics, finance, social sciences, and engineering, to understand the underlying relationships between variables and to make predictions based on those relationships.

 Can you run a regression on time series data?